chromice/ae/README.md

 echo $options->get('foo'); // echo 'bar'
 ```

 The sole purpose of `ae` class is to enable you to import code, run scripts and capture their output, and load stock or custom libraries.
 All these methods accept both absolute and relative file paths.
-By default non–absolute paths must be relative to the directory that contains **ae** directory.
+By default non–absolute paths must be relative to the directory that contains *ae/* directory.

 If you want æ to look for a file in another directory, you can register a new context for it: